 If you’re not seeing increased visits in your analytics, you have to check webmaster data.
 Remember, analytics is only measuring the people already arriving on your site.
 Webmasters measures how your site is performing in search results – whether the visitors actually click through or not.
 As we converted all of our clients over to responsive sites in the last year, we continued to see nice increases in mobile search traffic.

 And you’re not done just yet.
 Being responsive is one thing, but ensuring your page elements are optimized for folks tapping through with their thumbs is another.
-Google Webmasters provides detailed information on your site and what you need to improve for an optimized mobile experience.
+Google Search Console provides detailed information on your site and what you need to improve for an optimized mobile experience.

 How to Verify your Mobile Search Performance